felleg/felleg.gitlab.io-backup/content/posts/20210405-huaweitalkband.md

 most part, they seemed like some of the most fun geeks I had the pleasure of interacting with.
 On the flip side, in my opinion they were constantly trying to pick our brains to get a clever idea without having to pay for it.
 I suppose this type of interaction is par for the course for multinational tech conglomerates.
-I'm certainly not blaming them, even if not much came from this collaboration.
+I'm certainly not blaming them, even if not much came from this collaboration as far as I know.

 To give an example, if I pretended the fear-mongering articles written on Huawei didn't exist, I certainly wouldn't mind if they were willing to endorse me to review their products on a regular basis (wink :smiley:).
 Most of their